Propaganistas/Laravel-Phone/README.md

     "propaganistas/laravel-phone": "~2.0"
     ```

     If you need the Laravel 4 version, you can point at version `~1.2` or head over to the `Laravel4` branch.
-By default libphonenumber v7 will be used.
-However if you'd like to keep working with liphonenumber v6 (Laravel 4 only), please take a look at the `lib-v6` branch.

 2. Run the Composer update comand